-I'm the global head of our Franchising, Licensing and Multi-Channel Strategies practice.
-I focus on the retail & consumer and international education sectors and lead both of those teams.
+I'm the global co-head of our Franchising, Distribution and Multi-Channel Strategies practice.
+I focus on the retail & consumer and international education sectors and lead our International Education group.

 For more than 35 years, I've advised a range of household names in the retail, food & beverage, education, hotels & leisure and healthcare sectors on the development and implementation of their international expansion plans and the re-engineering of their businesses.